 Elmendorf Lake is a lake in San Antonio, Texas, surrounded by a public park.
 This beautiful lake is calm, with multiple concrete trails around the lake.
 It is a great family-friendly destination with a surface area of 687 acres.
 It is a hidden gem for locals, with multiple bridges and large shady trees.
 You can visit Elmendorf Lake at night as it is lively and full of light.
 Visitors cannot swim in Elmendorf Lake, but they can fish for largemouth bass and bluegill.

 6. Lions Park Lake

-Lions Park Lake, also sometimes called Southside Lions Park Lake is an urban fishing destination in San Antonio.
+Lions Park Lake, in Southside Lions Park, is an urban fishing destination in San Antonio.
 You can easily catch catfish in this lake.
 Surrounding the lake is a colorful playground for children and multiple concrete nature trails.
 It is also a wonderful spot for waterfowl and bird watching as there is a large population of geese, ducks, and egrets.
-It is a beautiful spot to walk in Fall as the leaves change and the temperature cools down.
+It is a beautiful spot to walk in Autumn as the leaves change and the temperature cools down.

 7. Mitchell Lake

 Mitchell Lake is a lot smaller than the lakes on this list, but it is directly in San Antonio, perfect for residents.
 It is a 600-acre lake that was a waste control reservoir.
 Now, the lake is primarily used as a birdwatching spot as it attracts multiple species, including ducks, geese, American white pelicans, and northern cardinals.
 Mitchell Lake is also part of the Mitchell Lake Audubon Center, with multiple dirt path nature trails.

 Summary of 7 Biggest Lakes Near San Antonio Texas

 |1||Canyon Lake||8,230 Acres|